shaunkrd/SCSS-boilerplate/README.md

 1. Open Terminal and navigate to the site project directory.

-2. Paste in the following (replacing username and password with the Bitbucket connection details:
+2. Paste in the following (replacing username and password with the Bitbucket connection details) and click enter:

             git clone https://username:password@bitbucket.org/hanoverdigital/hd-boilerplate-scss.git